Javayria is a hair styling enthusiast who loves to experiment with ways to do hair for everyday wear and formal

 Managing Thick and Dark Hair

 With all the fashion going around nowadays, all of us want lovely, luscious manes that are healthy and look beautiful.
-But with thick and dark hair that never manages to stay tame, always poofs up when brushed, or just tangles way too easily, getting a shiny head full of healthy hair sounds like it involves a very expensive trip to the salon.
+Unfortunately, it seems like thick and dark hair never manages to stay tame, always poofs up when brushed, or just tangles way too easily.
+Obtaining a shiny head full of healthy hair sounds like it involves a very expensive trip to the salon.
 Instead of damaging your hair further with chemicals, there are plenty of fail-proof ways to get gorgeous hair naturally.
 These handy tips are a must and will save you money as well.